Jy

 • What is half board?

-Half board includes breakfast and dinner.
+Half board includes breakfast and dinner, however it can sometimes be breakfast and lunch.

 • What is All Inclusive?